 - Materials to Approach with Caution (or Avoid):

-- Synthetic Latex: May contain harmful chemicals.
+- Synthetic Latex: May contain harmful chemicals that can degrade over time.

 Your Comprehensive Floor Rug Pad Buying Guide